atkaper/oracle-forms-standalone-runner/README.md

 Created by Thijs Kaper, September 24, 2022.

+p.s.
+This has been tested with success now on Linux, and on MacOS.
+See bottom of document for java versions to use if your java 8 does not work.
 ---

 This code is heavily based on the code from the next url (it is a tweak on the original to fill in some